binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 **Rule 408** promotes the socially valuable activity of settling disputes by protecting conduct or statements made in compromise negotiations regarding a claim that was disputed as to validity or amount.
 This rule is designed to encourage settlements by fostering free and full discussion of the issues and ensure that parties are not inhibited from making offers or statements while negotiating a settlement.
 Litigation does not need to have commenced for Rule 408 to apply, but there must be an actual dispute or a difference of opinion.
 Discussion of otherwise discoverable evidence at a settlement conference is not automatically protected by Rule 408 and other rules may apply. [^22] [^23] [^24] [^25]

+*Party seeking to exclude would argue that this rule specifically protects statements made in negotiations for the purpose of settling disputes and must be applied only for that, or the policy reason of promoting socially valuable negotiations would be diluted.
+Party seeking to admit would argue that evidence shows bias and bias always non-collateral.*

 [^22]:Weems v.
 Tyson Foods, Inc., 665 F.3d 958 (C.A 8th Cir.
 2011) *illustrates compromise offers and negotiations (Rule 408)* (district court violated Rule 408 by admitting into evidence a separation agreement and related testimony and this error likely materially influenced the jury’s verdict)

 [^23]:except statements made during negotiations with a government agency; these can be introduced in a subsequent criminal investigation. **This will not be tested on the final**.